 Working with Eloquent Models

-Laravel collections integrate nicely with Eloquent models.
-For example, you can filter and manipulate a model’s relations easily:
+Laravel collections work seamlessly with Eloquent models.
+For example, you can easily filter and manipulate a model’s relationships like this:

 $user->products()->filter(function ($product) {